MOBIEGMOBIEG

 Help Yourself

-• Think about ways you can be safer.
-It means thinking about what to do, where to go for help, and who to call ahead of time.
+• Think about ways to be safer.
+This means planning what to do, where to seek help, and who to call beforehand.

 • Where can you go for help?